For additional information, please contact borough office at 724-592-6055.

 The general store, an Art Deco bank, and an early Hudson-Rambler garage express the community's importance as a local commercial center for the distribution of goods and services relating with river transportation.
 Industrial resources are represented by the Y.A.
 Young Machine Shop, the Excelsior Pottery, and company houses once owned by the H.C.
 Frick Coke Company during the bituminous coal era.
 Monongahela River Lock #6, two brick lock keeper's houses from the 1930s, and concrete structures from the railroad period symbolize the significance of transportation to the development of Rice's Landing.
 Structures include the remains of Lock #6, a concrete bridge from 1914, a 1913 railroad bridge, and a 1913 railroad tunnel.

-W. A. Young Machine Shop and Foundry: located on Water Street in Rices Landing, the Foundry was built in 1900 by William A. Young.
+W. A. Young Machine Shop and Foundry: located on Water Street in Rices Landing, the Foundry was built in 1900 by William A. Young and is listed on the National Register of Historic Places as part of the Rices Landing Historic District.
 The Foundry is a prime example of America’s industrial heritage and is operated by the Historical Society.
 Open for tours, the Foundry is full of antique equipment and live demonstrations are performed.

 Significance: The Rice's Landing Historic District is significant in the areas of transportation, industry, and architecture as a preserved, mid-19th to early-20th century Upper Monongahela River port and early industrial town.

 The town's evolution as a riverport began in the 1860s with the construction of a foundry, blacksmith shop, boat yard and steam sawmill.
 Although these resources are no longer extant, the Rice's Landing Historic District contains significant extant buildings from the later 19th century.